subha-v/subha-v/README.md

 Hi I'm Subha!
+If you are looking for code and/or data for my paper, please check my repo.

-You can reach me at the following
+You can reach me at subhavee2@gmail.com if you need something.

-- sparklez#2046 on discord
-- subhavee2@gmail.com
+Thanks for stopping by!

 <!---